-Over half a decade since its founding, Vibal has produced more than 2,500 titles, with 425 titles currently in use in over 3,000 private schools across the country.
+Over half a century since its founding, Vibal has produced more than 2,500 titles, with 425 titles currently in use in over 3,000 private schools across the country.
 It is also estimated that Vibal textbooks account for more than half of those used by over 23 million Filipino students in public schools across the country.

 In 1963, Vibal churned out one of its early textbooks in science called Science and Health for Everyone and Science and Health for Better Living.
 The following year saw the publication of New Adventures in Arithmetic and School Time as Vibal continued branching out to other subject areas like mathematics and social studies.

 In 1977, Vibal's pioneering initiatives in textbook publishing were underscored in its release of English Reader.
 The original title in its pioneer English series, English Reader integrated mathematics, science, and values education content in one book.

 Textbooks produced by Vibal are products of a rigorous editorial process, which is precisely the reason why a handful of Vibal titles have been acknowledged both by public and private institutions as the best in their subject area.

 In 2007, Vibal bagged the first National Book Development Board (NBDB) Quality Seal Award for its Experiencing Mathematics – Advanced Algebra, Trigonometry and Statistics.
 Two years later, the same board handed yet again the Quality Seal Award for two of Vibal's textbooks: Rainbows in English Grade 5 and Excelling in Mathematics Grade 3.
 This was to be followed a year hence when another title, Language and Literature IV, was accorded the same seal.

 Supplementary to Vibal's portfolio of textbook titles are releases from Chikiting Books, the company's popular and well-loved line of children's storybooks published by Vibal affiliate LG&M Corporation.